 Key takeaways:

-Allergies are a common cause of sinus congestion.
-This congestion can increase your risk of developing a sinus infection.
+You may be more likely to develop a sinus infection if you have allergies.
+Allergies can cause sinus congestion.
+Sinus congestion increases your risk of developing a sinus infection.

 It can be hard to tell allergies and a sinus infection apart based on just your symptoms.
 Work with your healthcare team to find the right diagnosis and treatment.

-You probably know the dreaded signs of seasonal allergies: Itchy, water eyes.
-A scratchy throat.
-And constant postnasal drip.
-You may even experience allergy symptoms once in a while.
-For example, they may appear during certain times of year.
-Or you can get them when you’re exposed to things like pet dander or smoke.
-But for some people, allergies can be a constant problem.
+You probably know the dreaded signs of seasonal allergies: itchy and water eyes, a scratchy throat, and constant postnasal drip.
+You may even experience allergy symptoms year-round if you’re allergic to things like pet dander.

 Can allergies cause sinus infections?

-What is the difference between allergies and a sinus infection?
+What are the differences between allergies and a sinus infection?

-Both allergies and a sinus infection can cause similar symptoms.
-But they’re different conditions and need different treatments.
+Allergies and a sinus infection can cause similar symptoms.
+But they’re different conditions that need different treatments.
+That’s because they’re caused by different things.

 An allergy develops when the immune system overreacts to an allergen, like pollen, smoke, or pet dander.
 A special protein antibody called immunoglobulin E (IgE) helps identify the presence of an allergen.
 IgE recruits other parts of the immune system to protect the nasal passages by releasing chemicals.
 The release of histamine and other inflammatory cells causes the symptoms of allergies.